crazzfeng/sendcloud-docs/docs/Integrations/sms.md

 * **Purpose**: Reference for review process (not a usage limitation)
 * **Selection**: Choose all countries where you plan to send messages
 * **Impact**: Helps reviewers understand your use case and target audience

+**Step 3: Save and Submit**

+Choose between saving as draft or submitting for review based on your needs.

 ### Content Best Practices